PyRepair/maniple/training-data/test-LLM-facts-summary/pandas/84/bug_report_1.md

-Based on the runtime and expected values for the given test cases, it seems that the issue lies in the `_get_level_number` method.
-It fails when trying to retrieve the level number for a tuple ('A', 'a') in the first case, and a list of tuples [(A, a), B] in the second and third cases.
-The failure raises a `KeyError` resulting from a `ValueError`, indicating that the level was not found.

-The issue could be related to handling tuples and lists of tuples as input for obtaining the level number, which isn't being handled correctly.
-This may need to be addressed within the `_get_level_number` method or another related part of the code.
+Based on the bug report and the provided information, here are some useful facts to help fix the bug:

+1. The error occurs when unstacking a MultiIndex with tuple names, such as `('A', 'a')`.
+2. The function `_unstack_multiple` fails when obtaining level numbers with the `index._get_level_number` method.
+3. The failing test cases provide specific examples of input data and the expected output.
+4. The bug seems to be related to the way the level numbers are handled for MultiIndexes with tuple names.

+I hope this information helps!
+Let me know if you need further assistance.